czi-finance/wrds_sample_code/README.md

 by ticker; run;
 ```

-4. Merge analyst forecasts with the actual EPS.
+4. Merge analysts' forecast with the actual EPS.
 Also, add the matched *permno* to each *ticker*.
 ```sas
 proc sql;
 create table _tmp2 as